 For instance, if you plan on putting in a new bathroom, do you really have room for a full shower or should you consider a shower stall?
 When it’s on paper, you can see things easier.

-It doesn’t matter what type of home improvement project you are working on, it is likely going to cost more than you think it will.
+It doesn’t matter what type of project you are working on, it is likely that the home improvement project costs are going to be more than you think it will.

 So, it’s important that you start saving your money or make plans to apply for a loan.
 You also want to set a budget for yourself.

 Get a Couple of Quotes and Consider Costs

 With a budget in hand, start contacting a couple of contractors to find out what type of price you are looking at to get what you want.
 Most contractors offer free quotes, so this shouldn’t cost anything.